 2019 International Workshop on Agent-Based Modelling of Human Behaviour (ABMHuB)

 ABMHuB aims to bring together researchers who are interested in using agent-based modelling to understand human behaviour.
-It is a combination of agent-based modelling and behavioural science, which is a new and growing area of research.
+It is a combination of computational modelling, psychology and behavioural science, which is a new and growing area of research.
 We want to build a focused group of people, bringing together many of the researchers in this young field for the first time.
 The motivation behind this workshop is to address some of the significant issues in psychological research today.
 Human experimentation can create ethical issues and has been increasingly difficult to conduct, making it more difficult to progress our understanding in the area.
 Alife models offer the capability to create realistic laboratories for which to conduct such experiments.
-A workshop in this area can encourage Artificial Life practitioners to use behavioural modelling to assess, challenge or even replace competing theories of human behaviour.
-We anticipate that by introducing rigorous computational modelling to this contentious area, it will help strengthen the field of psychology and related human behavioural sciences.
+A workshop in this area can encourage researchers to use behavioural modelling to assess, challenge or even replace competing theories of human behaviour.
+Introducing rigorous computational modelling to this contentious area will help strengthen the field of psychology and behavioural science.

 ABMHuB is held in conjuction with the 2019 Conference on Artificial Life in Newcastle, UK.